This ring is not just a glitzy, expensive piece of jewellery, but also a symbol of your commitment to each other.

 - Worldwide cover

 Some specialist insurers may cover you if your ring is lost, damaged or stolen while you travel worldwide.
-This benefit may only apply for a certain period of time under some policies, such as 12 months of cover.
+This benefit may only apply for a certain period of time under some policies, so check your Product Disclosure Statement (PDS).

 - Repair and replacement at your preferred jeweller